Lunix-420/TERA/Guides/Leveling.md

 > [!WARNING]
 > **Optional Area**
-> Noteworthy, but not the most efficient area.
-Also does not progress your Avatar Weapon.
+> Noteworthy, but not the most efficient area. \
-> Useful as a fallback if you struggle with the next area.
+> Does not progress your Avatar Weapon. \
+> Skipping this is recommended.

 Requires the **level 20 avatar weapon** at **+9**.